 Python makes working with datasets easy, allowing you to create interactive reports and visualizations.
 These reports help you analyze data more effectively for better decision-making.
 Python enhances report building in Power BI, which offers better readability and customization options compared to R scripts.
 You can create graphs tailored to your needs and focus on the most useful information, making data evaluation more efficient and user-friendly.

-To learn more about Power BI and its functions, check out this Power BI Course and also explore Power BI Interview Questions prepared by industry experts.
+To learn more about Power BI and its functions, check out this Power BI Course, and also explore Power BI Interview Questions prepared by industry experts.

-Integrating Python with Power BI – FAQs
+How to Integrate Python Scripts in Power BI – FAQs